galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 # Search Beacon MongoDB

-We are done with importing the data into the beacon we created now we will query the database to look for the samples that match our query.
+In the last step, we imported the data into the beacon.
+Now, we will query the database to look for the samples that match our query.

-we are looking to see if there a Delation mutation  in the gene located in chromosome 1 which start at 58278107 and end in 58279217
+We are looking to see if there is a deletion mutation in the gene located in chromosome 1, which starts at 58278107 and ends at 58279217.

-> <hands-on-title>Import data into Beacon MongoDB</hands-on-title>
+> <hands-on-title>Query the Beacon MongoDB</hands-on-title>
 >
-> 1. run the Beacon2-search.py tool for the genomic varience and phenopacket json files with the following parametars.
+> 1. Run the Beacon2-search.py tool with the following parameters
 > ```
 > python3 beacon2-search.py range  -d beacon -c genomecvarience -rn 1 -s 2651463 -e 2653075 -v DEL
 > ```
-> The srarch function will queiry the beacon database and print out the resutls that matches our quiery specifications in this case it will print something like this.
+> The srarch function will queiry the beacon database and print out the resutls that matches our quiery specifications.
+In this case it will print something like this.
 > ```
 >     {
 >        "biosampleId": "HG00096",